The Warehouse Group: Criticism

-In May 2007 to mark the 25th Birthday of The Warehouse the company released 13,000 balloons from Dairy Flat.
-This sparked concerns from the Department of Conservation and other environmentalists as the balloons have been known to endanger wildlife.
+In May 2007, the company released 13,000 balloons from Dairy Flat to mark its 25th anniversary.
+This sparked concerns from the Department of Conservation and other environmentalists as the balloons had been known to endanger wildlife.

-In December 2009 it was announced that The Warehouse staff would be taking industrial action due to issues with staff having their hours extended to 50-hour weeks in the lead up to Christmas and staff having to work late at night.
+In December 2009, it was announced that The Warehouse staff would be taking industrial action due to issues with staff having their hours extended to 50-hour weeks in the lead-up to Christmas and staff having to work late at night.

-In December 2018 Noel Leeming was fined $200,000 for misleading consumers about their rights under the Consumer Guarantees Act (CGA) following a Commerce Commission prosecution.
+In December 2018, Noel Leeming was fined $200,000 for misleading consumers about their rights under the Consumer Guarantees Act (CGA) following a Commerce Commission prosecution.
 Noel Leeming was convicted on eight charges under the Fair Trading Act.

-In March 2020 the Warehouse Group drew criticism when its directors prematurely announced that they were an "essential service" during the COVID-19 pandemic without consulting with the Government.
-The company faces a fine of NZ$500,000 if it is found to have breached the New Zealand Exchange's disclosure rules or is found to have profited from a rise in its share price stemming from the announcement.
+In March 2020, The Warehouse Group drew criticism when its directors prematurely announced that they were an essential service during the COVID-19 pandemic without consulting with the Government.
+The company faced a fine of NZ$500,000 if it was found to have breached the New Zealand Exchange's disclosure rules or found to have profited from a rise in its share price stemming from the announcement.
 The company subsequently shut down its brands for the duration of the four-week lockdown with all staff being given full paid leave.

-In early June 2020 the Warehouse Group was criticised by First Union coordinator Kate Davis for allegedly not consulting employees about a plan to lay off 1,080 workers and close six stores as a result of the COVID-19 pandemic.
+In early June 2020, The Warehouse Group was criticised by First Union coordinator Kate Davis for allegedly not consulting employees about a plan to lay off 1,080 workers and close six stores as a result of the COVID-19 pandemic.

 Return policy

 The company operates a comprehensive returns policy.
-A "60 day money back guarantee" policy (returns accepted for any reason) is available on most products, excluding underwear, pre-recorded media and perishable products.
+A "60-day money-back guarantee" policy with returns accepted for any reason is available on most products, excluding underwear, pre-recorded media, and perishable products.